hleclerc/nsmake/README.md

 * Extensive analysis of trees and content for all the source languages. **Nsmake will never ask you to specify information that can be found directly or indirectly from the sources**.
 * No global intricate configuration(s) file(s). **Information is specified where it is relevant** and use of global variables are a choice of the user, not of the build system.
 * No Domain Specific Language: most of the source languages already have conditionals, pre-processors, ...
-Nsmake let's you be consistent with the programming languages you're already using, **avoiding the need to cope with new conventions and new tools**.
+Nsmake let's you be consistent with the programming languages you're already using, **avoiding the need to cope with new conventions new tools, a new DSL, and so on**.
 * Overall Significant **reduction of number of configuration files**, and need for boilerplates: Nsmake takes the responsibility to fill the gap, allowing cleansing, and cooperation for tools (compilation, testing, etc...) that need the same kinds of information.
 * Respect of the source tree: Nsmake tries as much as possible to **generate files in separate build directories, with proper and secure naming**, leaving you in full control of your directories.